 At Rosengård, Mittag replaced Marta, as she moved back to the United States with Orlando Pride.
 The Brazil striker was 18 when she made her European bow for Umeå, scoring in both legs of their 2003/04 semi-final win against Brøndby and three more in the two defeats of Frankfurt in the final.
 Surprisingly Marta has not lifted the trophy again, losing finals with Umeå in 2007 and 2008 and then in 2014 with Tyresö.
 Marta then got four goals in Rosengård's run to the 2014/15 quarter-finals and another five the next season, including a round of 16 hat-trick against Verona.

-Abily's 40th, 41st and 42nd goals (all for Lyon) were registered on 15 November, the night she not only equalled the retired Emma Byrne's competition appearance record of 77 games (a record she now holds outright at 81) but also overtook former club-mate Lotta Schelin's previous best for a single team in this competition.
-Having helped Montpellier reach the 2005/06 semi-finals. the versatile midfielder and attacker joined Lyon for a three-year spell and returned in 2010, since when Abily has aided them to their record five titles.
+Abily's 40th, 41st and 42nd goals (all for Lyon) were registered on 15 November 2017, the night she not only equalled the retired Emma Byrne's competition appearance record of 77 games (a record she held outright at 81 until Wendie Renard equalled it in the 2018/19 semi-finals) but also overtook former club-mate Lotta Schelin's previous best for a single team in this competition.
+Having helped Montpellier reach the 2005/06 semi-finals, the versatile midfielder and attacker joined Lyon for a three-year spell and returned in 2010, since when Abily has aided them to their record five titles.
 And that 43rd goal was the one that made the 2018 final 4-1 against Wolfsburg on Abily's farewell off the bench.

 Sweden striker Schelin – like Mittag, Marta and Nina Burger – may never have topped the scorers' chart but her consistent goal-getting was a feature of Lyon's campaigns in which they managed three titles in eight seasons.
 That included victories in 2011, 2012 and 2016, though oddly in four final appearances Schelin has never scored.